toyobayashi/emnapi-docs/src/guide/index.md

 All Node.js official test passed!
 The functionality could be guaranteed.

-After simple testing, the performance is almost the same as that of embind in common scenarios, it should be within an acceptable range.
+After simple testing, found the call overhead of binding is slightly greater than that of embind in general scenarios, but it should be within an acceptable range.

 1.0 is comming soon, currently is not released, as the runtime API for internal implementation may need to be refactored and changed frequently, but this does not affect users to use Node-API's own stable API.